 To list the programs in another drive or directory, choose Other.
-A prompt displays.
+A prompt is displayed.
 Enter the full pathname of the drive and directory whose programs will be listed.

 To display only the programs in a selected drive or directory: